wdmssk/netty-example-https/README.md

 ## 1. Description

 This repo includes:
-* notes about certificate and keystore management best practices (relevant for server implementation)
+* notes about SSL/TLS and keystore best practices (those relevant for server implementation)
-* a sample implementation of a Netty HTTPS/SSL server
+* a sample implementation of a Netty HTTPS/SSL server using keystore

 The code is based on the [example code that comes with Netty](https://github.com/netty/netty/tree/4.1/example/src/main/java/io/netty/example/http/helloworld).
 This is just a personal project created for learning and testing.